nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the episode that you are currently on for the specified anime.
 Format: `update INDEX e/EPISODE`

+Notes:
+* If multiple `e/EPISODE` is given in the command, the episode of the added anime will be the last provided `EPISODE`

 Parameters:
 * [`INDEX`](#index)
 * [`EPISODE`](#episode)